-The maximum HOME loan amount is \$2 million and the minimum HOME loan amount is \$1 million.
+When DCA allows HOME under the 9% Competitive Round, The the maximum HOME loan amount is \$2 million and the minimum HOME loan amount is \$1 million.
+DCA may set different limits for HOME NOFAS.

 C. Failure to Use of DCA HOME Funds